top of page

 First Game of Series

-Start Time: Time listed on schedule
+Start Time: Time listed on the schedule or agreed upon rescheduled time/date.

 5 mins late: loss of one (1) ban.